qwell/disclosures/README-2024-05-04-catalis-ez-filing-v3.md

 - If you enjoy my work, consider becoming a sponsor on [Patreon](https://patreon.com/northantara) or [GitHub](https://github.com/sponsors/qwell/), and/or consider donating to the [Electronic Frontier Foundation](https://eff.org/donate) or [St. Jude](https://www.stjude.org/donate).
 Many hours of labor are put into researching and disclosing vulnerabilities.

 [^1]: _Catalis CEO Scott Roza previously requested that I email him reports directly; no response was provided.
-The issue was escalated to PSQ Equity's CISO.
-PSQ Equity is a majority stakeholder of Catalis._
+The issue was escalated to PSG Equity's CISO.
+PSG Equity is a majority stakeholder of Catalis._